ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   a device with both an IDevID and an IAK already provisioned substantially simplifies initial startup.
-Privacy-sensitive applications may use the TCG Platform Certificate and additional procedures to install identity credentials on the platform after manufacture.
+Privacy-sensitive applications may use the TCG Platform Certificate and additional procedures to install identity credentials into the device after manufacture.

 * The product MUST be equipped with a Root of Trust for Measurement, Root of Trust for Storage and Root of Trust for Reporting (as defined in {{SP800-155}}) that are